35% More Wins and 35% More Revenue in 35% Less Time

 Have you ever heard of a professional sports team that didn’t have coaches?
 That didn’t have practices and training?

 Likewise, you wouldn’t let a surgeon operate on you after having only read about the operation in a book, would you?
-Then why kill your best deals by operating on them without hands-on training?
+Then why kill your best deals by operating on them without help and without hands-on training?

 That’s why we work through actual live deals in class.
 It ensures that participants develop genuine insight, rather than just passively absorbing information (or, more likely, playing Angry Birds instead).